-Affirmation of Faith We use the historic creeds of the Church to affirm our faith and trust in God the Father, Son, and Holy Spirit.
+Affirmation of Faith We use both the historic and more contemporary creeds of the Church to affirm our faith and trust in God the Father, Son, and Holy Spirit.

 Offering In response to the Good News of Jesus Christ, we acknowledge that we are not owners, but rather stewards of what God has given us.
 We give back as a sign of our trust and dependence upon God.
 On the first Sunday of every month, we invite the children to participate in our Noisy Offering during Sunday School, and then participate in bringing that offering forward during this time in the service.